annwyl21/annwyl21/README.md

 I have created &#128195;individual projects during the bootcamp and worked in teams to create 🤝collaborative work in the Ladies Of Code **Test Driven Development Coding Club**.
 And I took the opportunity to learn some [Linux command line](https://github.com/annwyl21/special-waffle) too!

-I am available for work immediately and actively seeking employment as a Junior Software Engineer in the London, UK area.